akielaries/NAU-CYB410/assignment-1/README.md

 }
 ```

-A similar version of this code I ran on my machine running linux,
+A similar version of this code I ran on my machine running kali
-was able to give me root permissions as a regular user.
+linux, was able to give me root permissions as a regular user.
 See here (maybe it works for you):

 ```